Men called Him Master/Teacher

 29 Then He said to her, "For this saying go your way; the demon has gone out of your daughter."

 30 And when she had come to her house, she found the demon gone out, and her daughter lying on the bed.
 (This is a teaching especially for Jews.
-Jews were convinced that Jesus the King only came for the Jews.
+Jews were convinced that the Messiah only came for the Jews.
 Jesus shows that he is there for everybody.
 Full of love, compassion and healing power).

 32 Then they brought to Him one who was deaf and had an impediment in his speech, and they begged Him to put His hand on him.
 33 And He took him aside from the multitude, and put His fingers in his ears, and He spat and touched his tongue.